AdejokeOgunyinka/dev-placement-assessment/README.md

 + styled-components: to style the elements in the react app
 + react-csv: for converting JSON data to CSV.

-I used Javascript Fetch to get the data from the Random User API.
+* Javascript Fetch was used to get the data from the Random User API.

+### How to test the implementation
+* Run yarn install to get the required packages for this project.
+* Run yarn start to begin to development server

 ### Additional Information
-I componentized the project so that I could just plug in the different designed parts.
+I componentized the project so that I could just plug in the different designed parts to where they were needed.
 I also limited my work to the main branch.

-* Run yarn install to get the required packages for this project.